AC Circuit Board Fuse Keeps Blowing (What to Do)

 You may also be experiencing shorts if there are any shorts or loose wires, especially if you can’t find any rhyme or reason behind when the fuse is blowing.

-Unless you are very confident in your abilities, this repair is best left to the professionals.
+Unless you are very confident in your abilities, electrical connection repairs in an air conditioning system are best left to the professionals.
 Damage caused by your repairs will likely void the warranty.

 Condenser is dirty